GovTechSG/techpass-user-docs/docs/verify-passwordless.md

 4. Verify that **Microsoft Authenticator Passwordless sign-in** linked to your device is in the list.

+   If you do not see it:
+   - If you see **Microsoft Authenticator Push multi-factor authentication**, follow [Enable Passwordless sign-in in mobile app](transition-passwordless#step-4-enable-passwordless-sign-in-in-mobile-app).
+   - If you do not see any **Microsoft Authenticator** entry, follow [Setup Passwordless Sign-In](transition-passwordless#step-1-open-my-account-in-techpass-portal).

 ## Step 3: Open the Microsoft Authenticator app and verify Passwordless sign-in is listed

-1. On the Microsoft Authenticator app in your mobile phone, select the TECHPASS account.
+1. On the Microsoft Authenticator app on your mobile phone, select the TECHPASS account.

-2. Verify that in *Ways to sign in or verify**, it has **Passwordless sign-in requests**.
+2. Verify that under **Ways to sign in or verify**, you see **Passwordless sign-in requests**.

    ![passwordless_verify_mobile](assets/support/passwordless_setup_8.png ':size=200')

+   If you do not see it, follow [Enable Passwordless sign-in in mobile app](transition-passwordless#step-4-enable-passwordless-sign-in-in-mobile-app).